Custom vs Off-the-Shelf-Software: Which Is Right for Your Business in 2025?

 When to Choose Custom Software in 2025

-- You must comply with strict security or compliance standards (e.g., HIPAA, GDPR)
+- You must meet strict compliance (HIPAA, GDPR)

-- You seek full control and IP ownership
+- You want full control and complete IP ownership

 Hire custom software developers to future-proof your platform.